suisei-entertainment/seed.installer/README.md

     </h4>
 </div>

-This is the submodule containing the implementation of SEED development environment utility.
+This is the submodule containing the implementation of the SEED node installer.

 The main repository of the SEED Virtual Reality Platform is located [here](https://github.com/suisei-entertainment/seed).